rputman0/rputman0.github.io/index.md

 something from nothing.
 When I saw these movies, I knew I wanted to work in the movie industry.
 I just did not have a way to do that, until I learned about Computer Science.
 Which allowed me to do to just that.

-To create art with just technology!
+**To create art with technology!**

-If I can help in any way, please feel free to reach out to me. :D I am really excited for any opportunity that could advance this field, as well as my professional development!
+If I can help in any way, please feel free to reach out to me. :D </br>
+I am really excited for any opportunity that could advance this field, as well as my professional development!

-P.S.
+P.S. </br>
 I love movies!
-Just check out my letterboxd for proof of my love! https://letterboxd.com/snowdrgn/films/
+Just check out my letterboxd for proof of my love! </br>
+https://letterboxd.com/snowdrgn/films/

 ## Welcome to GitHub Pages